 Example of Free and Reduced Meal Application ( sign up on Skyward Family Access)

 P-EBT Registration Link

 Attention Parents: Information Flyer

 Community Eligibility Provision

-All three Elizabethton elementary schools benefit from the CEP.
-Read more about the program here.
+Two Elizabethton elementary schools benefit from the CEP.
+Read more about the program on the USDA webpage.